Caspar-David/Weather_Australia/README.md

 # Weather Australia MLOps Pipeline

-A reproducible, containerized MLOps pipeline for weather prediction in Australia using Docker Compose.
+A reproducible, containerized MLOps pipeline for weather prediction in Australia using Docker Compose and Airflow.

 ---